rubenssohn/SEAMLESS_ZOOM/README.md

 The application should be able to render any typical benchmark event log in process mining relatively quickly.
 However, large data sets (approx. > 10,000 cases) can result in slower transitions.
 Therefore, it is recommended to:
 * Filter logs (< 1,000 cases).
 * Use *Enable instance element rendering* only for smaller logs (e.g., 100 cases).
 Use instead the dynamic opacity parameters (*Edges/Graph*).

+---
+## Licences and Dependencies

+This project is distributed under the AGPLv3.
+It makes use of third-party Python and JavaScript packages, whose licenses are provided in the LICENCE_thirdparty/ directory.